On the Viability of Stochastic Economic Dispatch for Real-Time Energy Market Clearing: Illustrative Example

 This small numerical example highlights the following lessons.
 First, a single-period formulation takes myopic decisions that may fail to account for future ramping needs.
-Second, LAD, which relies on a single point prediction, is sensitive to forecasting errors, especially when future load is under-estimated.
-Third, SLAD is better at hedging against future uncertainty, without requiring perfect information.
+Second, the performance of SCED+RP is sensitive to the amount of FRP being procured, which must be selected a priori to balance reliability and economic costs.
+Third, LAD is also sensitive to forecasting errors, especially when future demand is underestimated.
+Fourth, SLAD is better at hedging against future uncertainty, without requiring perfect information.